 It can be a cinch to keep the saddle in place when you understand a little about how it works and what its use is.
 For a small piece of equipment, it’s important since it prevents the saddle from falling off the horse.
 It’s the belt, so to speak that keeps the saddles up like the band that keeps your pants up.
 It not only holds the saddle secure it is vital to your safety to have this item made of a tough material and fit good.
 The horse needs to be comfortable too.
 If some hair is pulled or skin bunched up you will have a grouchy horse.
 This scenario can cause sores on the horse as well.

-The cinches shown in the above picture are priced at $79.20 found at http://www.horsesaddleshop.com/professionals-choice.html
+The cinches are priced and found at http://www.horsesaddleshop.com/professionals-choice.html

 It is quite interesting to read about the different cinches that are available.
 The most popular and the one I have on my saddle is the mohair cinch.
 It has several strands of rope mohair stitched together.